 MLS goalkeeper moonlights as children's book author

-PORTLAND, Ore. — Jeff Attinella is unique in that he's the only MLS goalkeeper who can also say he's a children's book author, a side job that has helped earn him the nickname “Dadtinella" from the Portland Timbers faithful.
+PORTLAND, Ore.
+(AP) -- Jeff Attinella is unique in that he's the only MLS goalkeeper who can also say he's a children's book author, a side job that has helped earn him the nickname “Dadtinella" from the Portland Timbers faithful.

 He's already written five books for kids, and has even launched a publishing company.